abbyruthe/gac-cs-stats-courses/comp_sci_2/project_3_n_body/README.md

-This project was a project that was creating an animation of N number of bodies that when acting upon each other, the gravitational pulls of the objects will act in a specific manner.
+The aim of this project was to create an animation of N number of bodies that when acting upon each other, the gravitational pulls of the objects will act in a specific manner.
 The entire explanation for the project can be found here:

 https://introcs.cs.princeton.edu/java/assignments/nbody.html